dominic097/blog/MetaProgramming/Symbols/symbols.md

 # Symbols
- A primitive data types that serves as unique ID's for object properties.
+ A primitive data types that serves as unique identifier for object properties.